The 5 best URL shorteners in 2025

 Best for: Established brands and enterprise-level marketers who want tried-and-true features and a name everyone recognizes.

-If you’ve ever clicked a shortened link on social media, chances are, you’ve landed on a Bitly at some point.
-Over the years, the platform has added features like branded links, campaign tracking, and analytics dashboards.
-By 2025, Bitly’s a well-oiled machine—but be prepared to pay if you want all the bells and whistles.
+If you've ever clicked a shortened link on social media, you've probably landed on a Bitly link.
+By 2025, it is a mature platform with branded links, campaign tracking, and analytics dashboards.
+Just be ready for the pricing if you want more than the basics.
 Compare T.LY and Bit.ly

 Key features: